medopaw/uruk/README.md

 3. If `python.sh` does not exist either, a message will appear, telling you Uruk can't locate any install script.
 4. If `targets/python.brewtarget` exists, treat it as a brew target and run `brew install python`.
 5. If `targets/python.casktarget` exists, treat it as a cask target and run `brew install python`.
+6. If `targets/python.mastarget` exists, treat it as a Mac App Store target and read MAS ID form it and run `mas install $mas_id`.